What bulbs bloom for Christmas?

 Paperwhites, amaryllis, and hyacinth are all flower bulbs which bloom indoors for Christmas and wintertime!
 We’ll show you how to plant these three easy-to-grow bulbs to bring holiday cheer, color, and intoxicating scent to your home.
 The bulbs are readily available and easy to grow, even if you’re not a gardener!

-Potting Up Spring Bulbs for Christmas and Beyond!
+Potting Up Flower Bulbs for Christmas and Beyond!

 Few people can resist the sweet, heady scent of a hyacinth in full bloom.
 Grown indoors its floral aroma quickly fills a room, permeating the air with irresistible fragrance.
 Available in a range of colors, including white, blues, pinks and yellow, hyacinths are exceptionally easy to grow.

 Look for specially prepared bulbs that have been pre-chilled to trick the bulbs into thinking winter has already past.
 Plant the bulbs in containers or special hyacinth jars.
 They can grow in any planting medium, whether standard potting soil, wet gravel or even water on its own.

 Hyacinth jars have an hourglass shape.
 Its pinched-in waste supports the bulb just above the water sitting in the bottom half of the jar.
 Finished with a bow this simple gift promises to pack a powerful punch of color and scent.